Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

 For example, an attribute macro could process the arguments passed to the attribute to enable or disable certain features, and then use the second token stream to modify the original item in some way.
-This allows attribute macros to provide more flexibility and functionality than if they only had access to a single token stream.
+By having access to both token streams, attribute macros can provide greater flexibility and functionality compared to using only a single token stream.

 ### Derive marcos